GSCL Award for best Student Thesis

 - Summary of the work (German or English) with a maximum of six pages (one column, one and a half lines, 11pt) plus references and illustrations.
 The authorship may not emerge from the summary, also citations may need to be anonymised.

-- Supplement: name and e-mail address of author and supervisor, university, degree achieved.
+- Supplement: title of the thesis, name and e-mail address of author and supervisor, university, submission date, degree achieved.
 The grading should not be specified.

 - Short opinion / letter of recommendation by supervisor or expert.